qPCR4vir/robotevo/docs/Home.rst

 [Freedom EVOware](http://lifesciences.tecan.com/products/software/freedom_evoware)
-software; a set of “modes” to provide the desired kind of output (human readable comments, separated instructions, EVOware scripts, etc., in module :doc:ˋEvoModeˋ;
+software; a set of “modes” to provide the desired kind of output (human readable comments, separated instructions, EVOware scripts, etc., in module
-a model of the state of the robot to detect possible errors prior to the generation of the script by tracking what volume of what mix of reagents contains at each moment each reservoir or tip (module [Robot](https://github.com/qPCR4vir/robotevo/blob/master/EvoScriPy/Robot.py) –
+:file: ˋevo_modeˋ; a model of the state of the robot to detect possible errors prior to the generation of the script by tracking what volume of what mix of reagents contains at each moment each reservoir or tip (module [Robot](https://github.com/qPCR4vir/robotevo/blob/master/EvoScriPy/Robot.py) –